KTsaedu/M365/Search and purge teams chat.md

 After verifying that chat messages are deleted and removed from the Teams client, reapply the holds and retention policies that were removed in Step 4.

-Note: End users have the capability to purge items during the window after removing the hold and retentions (Step 4) and before reapplying the hold (Step 7).
+`*Note*`: End users have the capability to purge items during the window after removing the hold and retentions (Step 4) and before reapplying the hold (Step 7).
 Reapplying the holds and retention policies removed in Step 4 as soon as the purge is verified is crucial to minimize the risk of losing data.

 Example: If SingleItemRecovery was disabled in Step 4, reapply the hold by running the following script: